 Light Gray Paint Colors:

 Light gray continues to be one of the most popular color families for interior walls.
 If you want a neutral paint color that looks good pretty much anywhere, try any of the following light gray paint colors (or see my favorite light grey paint shades here.)
+And if you lean more towards blue gray paint colors, here are my favorites!

 - Balboa Mist (LRV 67.37)